- PlushCare

 Learn about high blood pressure (hypertension)

-Blood pressure is the force exerted by your flowing blood on the walls of your arteries, which are tubular structures that carry blood to the different parts of your body.
-This means that your blood pressure is determined by both the amount of blood your heart pumps through your body’s arteries as well as the amount of resistance to this blood flow.
 When your arteries are healthy and dilated, the resistance to blood flow is low, and blood flows easily through your body.
 But when your arteries are too narrow or stiff, resistance to blood flow increases, and therefore your blood pressure rises.
 This causes your heart to work harder than normal to pump blood through the body.
 The extra work thickens the muscles of your heart and further hardens or damages artery walls.
 The condition can also cause damage to your other organs, especially the brain, eyes, and kidneys.

 High blood pressure causes

 Most people with high blood pressure have primary hypertension, where no cause is known.
 However, about 1 in 20 people with hypertension have what is termed secondary hypertension.
 This means that your high blood pressure is caused by either another medical condition or from a medication you’re taking.
-Listed below are some of the causes of secondary hypertension.

 Chronic kidney disease